Information Theory for Complex Systems Scientists: Packages for Information Theory Analysis of Data

 \subsection{Java Information Dynamics Toollkit (JIDT)}

 The Java Information Dynamics Toolkit (JIDT) is one of the most versatile of the packages listed here, and also has a shallower learning curve than either IDTxl or DIT \cite{lizier_jidt_2014}.
 Written in Java, JIDT is a compiled program, and can be called from a variety of programming environments, including MATLAB, Octave, Python, and Java.
-Being language agnostic makes it much more accessible than other packages listed here.
-Like IDTxl and the Neuroscience Informaton Toolbox, JIDT is focused primarily on analysing time-series data, and users can read in time-series for quick analysis of a variety of information dynamics phenomena, including transfer entropy (local and global), active information storage (local and global), mutual information, and more.
+Like IDTxl and the Neuroscience Information Toolbox, JIDT is focused primarily on analyzing time-series data, and users can read in timeseries for quick analysis of a variety of information dynamics phenomena, including transfer entropy (local and global), active information storage (local and global), mutual information, and more.

 Unlike all the other listed packages, JIDT also has a point-and-click GUI, allowing users to manually load in datasets, select parameters, and run the analysis without needing to write the script themselves.
 The package will also provide the script that replicates the given analysis, which can be copy/pasted for reuse in the future.
 JIDT will provide the scripts in MATLAB, Octave, Python, and Java.
-This makes JIDT an excellent ``starter package" aspiring complex systems scientists who may lack the advanced Python scripting skills required to dive directly into something like RITT, IDTxl or DIT.
+This makes JIDT an excellent ``starter package" aspiring complex systems scientists who may lack the more advanced Python scripting skills required to dive directly into something like IDTxl or DIT.

 Available at: \url{https://github.com/jlizier/jidt}